Ralls County Historical Society

 Debbie Hodges

-The feature item of the evening was a 1932 Friendship Quilt made by Perry Christian Church ladies.
-The quilt, which is completely handmade and hand quilted, is filled with signatures of the ladies and other church members, all of which are hand embroidered.
-The quilt will be on display at the museum, and the owners’ names will be shown alongside the quilt.
-Below is the list of proud co-owners of the quilt.
+The feature item of the evening was a painting of the Ralls County Courthouse.
+The painting will be on display at the museum, and the owners’ names will be shown alongside the painting.
+Below is the list of this year’s proud co-owners of the painting.

 Brian & Linda Hodges